 What problems do you think when the people responsible do not have the necessary maturity for a task?

-Controlling complex projects or change processes in the Company successfully tasks are to be implemented that require a later stage of development and can therefore by no means be taken on by every employee who may be available at the moment.
+Controlling complex projects or change processes in the Corporate successfully tasks are to be implemented that require a later stage of development and can therefore by no means be taken on by every employee who may be available at the moment.
 Change Projects often fail because of unsuitable/overwhelmed project managers - and that only partly has something to do with know-how.

 Or a completely different example: A department manager who is, for example, at the so-called Rationalistic Development level will hardly be able to understand and appreciate the different approaches of an employee who has reached a post-conventional level.
 Because managers at this level often act according to the motto “My way or no way”.
 He will ideas of the employee probably even perceive as disruptive and combat them.